-This category of unallowable costs includes those for such items as armored vehicles, explosive devices, and other items typically associated with the military arsenal, excluding automatic weapons.
+This category of unallowable costs includes such items as armored vehicles, explosive devices, and other items typically associated with the military arsenal, excluding automatic weapons.

-If as a recipient you submit a written request and justification, your awarding agency may make an exception to this rule.
+If as a recipient you submit a written request and justification, the awarding agency may make an exception to this rule.